apache/kylin/website/_docs21/tutorial/query_pushdown.md

 ### Introduction

 If a query can not be answered by any cube, Kylin supports pushing down such query to backup query engines like Hive, SparkSQL, Impala through JDBC.
-In the following sample, Hive is used as an example, for it's one of Kylin's data sources and convenient to configure.
+In the following, Hive is used as an example, as it is one of Kylin's data sources and be convenient to configure.

 ### Query Pushdown config